parautenbach/TeamCity-HipChat-Notifier/README.md

 * Add more build statistics, such as the number of tests passed and failed.

 # Changelog

+## Version 0.4.4
+* Bug: Contributors would only be included if they have a name (and not only a username) on the build server.

 ## Version 0.4.3
 * Bug: If emoticons can't be retrieved during plugin initialisation, the server extension's registration will fail.